entomber/Portfolio/README.md

 ## Portfolio

-A simple portfolio website using Bootstrap and jQuery
+A simple portfolio website using Bootstrap and jQuery.
+Customized for Github pages.